Nirni646/campus-route-planner/README.md

-🚶‍♂️ IIT Jodhpur Campus Route Planner
+🚶‍♂️ Campus Route Planner

-A C++ project that finds the shortest walking paths between locations at IIT Jodhpur using graph algorithms like Dijkstra's and BFS.
+A C++ project that finds the shortest walking paths between locations at Campus using graph algorithms like Dijkstra's and BFS.

 📂 Project Structure & File Workflow